 You have a powerful story that needs to be told.
-Tell it so that it captivates your readers.
+Tell it so it captivates your readers.

-First, consider the how it may impact others.
+Consider how it may impact others.

 - Does he swear under his breath?